curusarn/resh/README.md

 This project is the first phase of my master thesis.

-It records shell history with rich set of metadata.
+It records shell history with rich set of metadata and saves it locally.

+It doesn't change the way your shell and your shell history behaves.

+Even this first phase is fairly fast (~40ms).

+If you are not happy with it you can uninstall it with a single command (`rm -rf ~/.resh`).

 ## Why